Does EU-Vietnam free trade break provisions on human rights? – DW – 02/20/2025

 The latest controversy has sparked debate on whether the EU should consider means other than free trade agreements to pressure countries on human rights, especially as it is negotiating free trade deals with several other Southeast Asian states with questionable human rights records.

-The Thai government said it intends to wrap up free trade talks with the EU by the end of the year, but it is thought that negotiations have been slow because of Brussels' concerns over the human rights of migrant workers in Thailand, particularly those working in the illegal, unreported and unregulated (IUU) fishing industry, which has long been a focus of the EU.
+The Thai government said it intends to wrap up free trade talks with the EU by the end of the year, but it is thought that negotiations have been slow because Brussels was concerned over the human rights of migrant workers in Thailand, particularly those working in the illegal, unreported and unregulated (IUU) fishing industry, which has long been a focus of the EU.

 Phil Robertson, director of Asia Human Rights and Labour Advocates, told DW that failure to enforce one set of FTA provisions in Vietnam, "undermines efforts to achieve effective application of all FTA provisions."